AlexCue987/konsumers/README.md

 Advanced work with Kotlin sequences.
 Developed to improve performance in cases when iterating the sequence and/or transforming its items is slow.

+* Allows to iterate a sequence once and simultaneously compute multiple results, improving performance.
+* Allows to use one slow computation, such as filtering or mapping, in multiple results, improving performance.
 * Practical library designed to solve real-world problems.
 * Pure Kotlin.
-* Improves performance by doing less sequence iterations and less transformations.
 * A rich set of transformations, beyond basic filters and mappings.
-* Easy to use and extend.
+* Very easy to extend.

 ## Basics

-### Computing multiple results while iterating a sequence once.
+### Computing multiple results while iterating a sequence once, to improve performance.

-The following example iterates over daily weather data once, and computes the following:
+The following example iterates over daily weather data once, and simultaneously computes the following:

-* the coldest days
+* the highest temperature on sunny day
-* the warmest sunny days
+* the lowest temperature
 * number of days

 ```kotlin